ShashashankThakur/Shashcoin/README.md

 # Shashcoin

-A minimal cryptocurrency built on top of a custom blockchain
+Shashcoin is a minimal cryptocurrency built on top of a custom blockchain

+## Indroduction

+lorem ipsum set amet dolor

+## Documentation

+lorem ipsum set amet dolor